10 Questions about Trade Show Labor

 Labor at a Trade Show

-Understanding that there is risk of personal injury or possible damage to the venue or the exhibitor’s displays or products, show management doesn’t want to be held responsible for the negligent acts of others.
+Because of the risk of personal injury or possible damage to the venue or the exhibitor’s displays or products, show management doesn’t want to be held responsible for the negligent acts of others.
 Show management obtains COIs from their GC and all their exhibitors as a matter of course as they contract with them.

 But they don’t know which EAC service providers are being hired by their individual exhibitors.
 That is the purpose of the EAC notification form.